andrew/ultimate-awesome/README.md

 - [awesome-woovi-challenge](https://github.com/woovibr/awesome-woovi-challenge) - Awesome Woovi Challenges.
 - [intertwingled](https://github.com/ahdinosaur/intertwingled) - A collection of videos to showcase the magic alchemy of computation.
 - [awesome-blockchain-testing](https://github.com/alexromanov/awesome-blockchain-testing) - Curated list of blog posts, videos and resources on testing blockchains and blockchain-based applications.
+- [Awesome-Generative-Image-Composition](https://github.com/bcmi/Awesome-Generative-Image-Composition) - A curated list of papers, code, and resources pertaining to generative image composition or object insertion. .
 - [awesome-camunda-platform-8](https://github.com/camunda-community-hub/awesome-camunda-platform-8) - Awesome Camunda Platform 8 Projects.
 - [awesome-representation-engineering](https://github.com/chrisliu298/awesome-representation-engineering) - A resource repository for representation engineering in large language models.
 - [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.